thoughtfulbloke/letter2ed/README.md

 world-wide, across multiple disciplines.
 We can check if New Zealand medical professionals are aware of this by asking them.

-> “*the key point being any comparisons both within country (over time)
+> “…*the key point being any comparisons both within country (over time)
 > or between countries should be age standardised to provide the most
 > accurate picture possible (and of course be based on high quality and
 > complete underlying deaths data which we can say NZ’s are!)*”